hadashisora/LM2L/readme.md

 #### TODO:
 * (in no particular order, also I give no warranty that I'm gonna do any of those things in the near future)
 * Find out the full specifics of dict files
-* Completely understand the model format(I know that a person on vgresource has already figured out some important stuff, but we need more specifics on the format)
+* Completely understand the model format
-* Make an extractor for models(to either wavefront or collada, or both)
+* ~~Make an extractor for models(to either wavefront or collada, or both)~~ Alpha wavefront exporter is already here
 * Find and reverse animation and cutscene data and make a thing to export it
 * Figure out what purpose other files inside data/dict archives serve, like the file000 which usually begins with 0x01130002
-* Implemet an nloc extractor (replicate functionality of RoadrunnerWMC's python script)
+* Implement nloc extractor (essentially replicate functionality of RoadrunnerWMC's python script)
 * Reverse layout data format.
-File magick seems to be `FENL`.
+File magic seems to be `FENL`.
 Examples can be found in data/dict archives in romfs\art\fe\<anything that doesn't have _res postfix>
 * Make options to repack the extracted data(right now it can be done, but only by hand with a hex editor)
 * Turn this into a library for others to use or make a completely new project out of this when most of the research will be over, because current GUI and code organization suck